Valve lash setting, is something most drivers, don’t even think about.

 Intake valves open and close to let the air-fuel mixture; (or just air in modern engines) enter the combustion chambers.
 Consequently, the exhaust valves, allow exhaust gases to escape.
 Too much or too little valve clearance, can result in poor performance or a rough idle.
 This is because, the engine can’t “breathe” normally and operate at peak efficiency.

 So, too much (valve lash) clearance; means the valves will likely clatter and over the long term, cause damage to the:

 - Rocker arms

-If there’s too little clearance, the valves won’t fully close, causing excessive heat, and the engine will lose power.
+But, if there’s too little (valve lash) clearance; the valves won’t fully close, causing excessive heat and the engine will lose power.

 Eliminating valve clatter, is one benefit of adjusting the clearance.
 Also, the engine will likely become smoother and more responsive.
 In addition, correct valve lash setting, can extend the life of the valve system.

 The purpose of a valve adjustment, is to bring the clearance; between the tip of valve stem and the camshaft lobe or rocker arm; back into the specified clearance, that was determined by the design engineer.

 As the camshaft rotates, it pushes on the valve stem.
 Either directly or by using a rocker arm; to open the valves, inside the combustion chambers at the proper time.
 Finally, the valve springs will automatically, close the valves.

 If the valve clearance is too small; the valves will never fully close, when they should.
 As a result, this will eventually burn part of the valve surface off; causing a constantly misfiring engine.
 But, if the valves are too tight; the engine may run rough, either cold, hot or all the time.

 If the valve clearances get too loose, this will lead to a noisy running engine.
 Consequently, this will eventually damage the camshaft lobes; rocker arms ( if equipped ) and the tips, of the valves themselves.